AntoinePlumerault/AVAE/README.md

 To set up the environment you can use the Dockerfile if you have nvidia-docker installed on your machine.

-Alternatively, you can create a Conda environment with the required packages by running the following commands in a terminal:
+Alternatively, you can create a python 3.7 Conda environment with the required packages by running the following commands in a terminal:

 ```bash
 conda create -n icml_avae